Prosecutors allege ‘alliance’ between Proud Boys and Oath Keepers on Jan. 6

 “We had no plan to enter the Capitol, zero plan to do that, zero instructions to do that,” Rhodes said.

-Meggs and co-defendants were allegedly part of a line of Oath Keepers members wearing helmets and tactical gear who moved purposefully up Capitol steps and “forcibly entered the building through the Rotunda door,” prosecutors said.
+Meggs and co-defendants were allegedly part of a line of Oath Keepers members wearing helmets and tactical gear who moved purposefully up the Capitol steps and “forcibly entered the building through the Rotunda door,” prosecutors said.

 According to the detention memo prosecutors filed Tuesday, the text messages also indicate that Meggs was not expecting violence until “it starts getting dark.”
-At rallies in support of then-President Donald Trump in November and December in D.C., members of the Proud Boys clashed with counterprotesters at night.
+At rallies in support of Trump in November and December in D.C., members of the Proud Boys clashed with counterprotesters at night.
 During the day, Meggs said, his group would be “guarding” people.

 [U.S. judge releases Washington state Proud Boys leader arrested in Capitol riot after prosecutors withdraw several allegations]

-Both Oath Keepers and Proud Boys have worked as security for longtime Trump confidante Roger Stone, whose name has appeared repeatedly in court documents related to the Capitol riot.
+Both Oath Keepers and Proud Boys have worked as security for longtime Trump confidant Roger Stone, whose name has appeared repeatedly in court documents related to the Capitol riot.
 The week before Dec.
-19, Meggs, his wife, and a third Florida Oath Keepers interacted with Stone at a book signing before a pro-Trump rally in Largo, Fla., according to a photograph included by prosecutors in a court filing and contemporaneous reporting of Stone’s whereabouts.
+19, Meggs, his wife and a third Florida Oath Keepers member interacted with Stone at a book signing before a pro-Trump rally in Largo, Fla., according to a photograph included by prosecutors in a court filing and contemporaneous reporting of Stone’s whereabouts.
 Another photograph shared on Facebook on Dec.
-13 and forwarded to the FBI appears to show Meggs posing with Stone outside his Fort Lauderdale home, according to two people familiar with the image who spoke on the condition of anonymity to discuss the sensitive matter.
+13 and forwarded to the FBI appears to show Meggs posing with Stone outside his Fort Lauderdale, Fla., home, according to two people familiar with the image who spoke on the condition of anonymity to discuss the sensitive matter.

-Prosecutors are probing potential ties between those involved in the attack and high-profile right-wing figures who may have influenced them, including Stone and conspiracy theorist Alex Jones, according to people familiar with the investigation.
-Both Stone and Jones have both said they have had no role in the breach of the Capitol.
+Prosecutors are probing potential ties between those involved in the attack and high-profile right-wing figures who may have influenced them, including Stone and misinformation purveyor Alex Jones, according to people familiar with the investigation.
+Both Stone and Jones have both said they had no role in the breach of the Capitol.

-While the groups allegedly worked together on Jan.
+While the groups allegedly worked together Jan.
 6, they come from different strains of the far right.
 The Oath Keepers movement, which recruits heavily among military veterans, was founded in 2009 by a Yale Law School graduate and former Army paratrooper who believed only armed militias could keep the United States from becoming a police state.
 During protests against racial discrimination last summer, members of the group vowed to protect private property.
 The all-male Proud Boys, started in 2016 by a Canadian magazine writer, promotes a generally “pro-Western” ideology and is best known for its raucous and violent behavior.

-Meggs, according to prosecutors, wore an Oath Keepers badge with the motto, “Not On Our Watch,” but another that read, “I don’t believe in anything.
+Meggs, according to prosecutors, wore an Oath Keepers badge with the motto “Not On Our Watch” but also another that read: “I don’t believe in anything.
 I’m just here for the violence.”